The Rising Tide of Color Against White World-Supremacy: Publication and reception

-The Jewish anthropologist Franz Boas criticised the scientific racism presented and advocated in The Rising Tide of Color, and U.S. black newspapers called Stoddard "the high priest of racial baloney".
+The anthropologist Franz Boas criticised the scientific racism presented and advocated in The Rising Tide of Color, and U.S. black newspapers called Stoddard "the high priest of racial baloney".
 In the 21st century, the racialism presented by Stoddard remains an ideological influence upon the philosophy and the politics of the white supremacist movement in the United States.

-In F. Scott Fitzgerald's novel The Great Gatsby, the antagonist Tom Buchanan refers to the book, lightly disguising the author as "Goddard", who writes about how the white race will be "utterly submerged".
+In F. Scott Fitzgerald's 1925 novel The Great Gatsby, the antagonist Tom Buchanan refers to the book, lightly disguising the author as "Goddard", who writes about how the white race will be "utterly submerged".